Selling a business starts with an accurate valuation

 - Find motivated buyers to acquire your small business.

-- Get an agreement in place with the buyer.
+- Secure an agreement with the buyer.

 - Sign the contract.